How to iron your shirt

-Start easy: plug in the iron.
-You’re going to need to select a setting, so read your shirt’s label.
-Cotton or cotton-blend shirts can take higher heat, but something with polyester or spandex might be a bit more delicate.
+Before you even plug the iron in, it's worth checking the shirt's label for instructions on what temperature or setting you can iron it with.
+As a general rule, cotton or cotton-blend shirts can take higher heat, but something with silk, polyester or spandex might be a bit more delicate.
 If in doubt, pick a low setting and move up if you need to.

 Shirts always get ironed from the collar down.
 Lift the collar up and iron the underside from one tip to the other.
 Then flip the shirt over and repeat on the outside.